Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

-\end{proof} Let us now study connections on those stable curves that present the double pole in the node for both the irreducible components.
-We will see that here there will not be equality of the residual spectral data.
+\end{prop} \begin{proof} It follows from a direct computation via the formula \ref{formresspec}, in Section \ref{resspecd}. \end{proof} Let us now study connections on those stable curves that present the double pole in the node for the two smooth components.
+We will see that there will not be equality of the residual spectral data.

-\textbf{Connections on $Q^1$.} We expect over $Q^1$ a similar behaviour as over $Q^0$, but the fact that the connection shows a double pole at $x=1$, makes everything more tricky.
+\textbf{Connections on $Q^1$.} We expect over $Q^1$ a similar behaviour as over $Q^0$, but the double pole at $x=1$ makes everything more tricky.
 This time we will start by computing the limit for the pull-back connection $f_{Q^1}^*\Omega_0$.
 We will introduce a new variable for $Q^1$, and we want to compute the direct limit using that variable. \begin{lemma} The limit $\lim_{q\to1}f_{Q^1}^*\Omega_0$ produces a well defined connection if we set $P^1=-\frac{\hat p}{qt}$. \end{lemma} \begin{proof} Computing the limit we get:

 \end{proof} We remark that $\rho,\kappa_i$ disappear.
 It is due to the fact that the limit curve $f_{Q^1}(\P^1)$ for $q\to1$ shows the apparent singularity at infinity and the double pole at one.
-It means that the relative connection is a confluent hypergeometric with trivial monodromy around the to poles, since $M_\infty M_1=Id$ and $M_\infty=Id$. \\We now have to adapt the invariant curves in the new coordinate $ P^1$. \begin{lemma} The invariant curves introduced in Theorem \ref{confl} become
+It means that the relative connection is confluent hypergeometric with trivial monodromy around the poles, since $M_\infty M_1=Id$ and $M_\infty=Id$. \\We now have to rewrite the invariant curves of Theorem \ref{confl} in the new coordinate $ P^1$. \begin{lemma} The invariant curves introduced in Theorem \ref{confl} become